 Shelves in a closet are perfect for storing different baskets, bins, tin cans, and jars filled with paintbrushes, paint bottles, glue sticks, pencils, etc.

 If you are handy or know somebody that likes to build things, you can make custom shelves for your supplies.
-Storing supplies, you do not use daily in your closet will open up more art space.
+Storing supplies you do not use daily in your closet will open up more art space.

-Door organizers or a hanging shoe rack are a great way to store different things like stencils, paper towels, small jars.
-You can modify the sizes by cutting the bottom of some of the segments of a shoe organizer to fit more oversized items like construction paper or even loose canvases.
+Door organizers or a hanging shoe rack are a great way to store things like stencils, paper towels, and small jars.
+You can modify the sizes by cutting the bottom of some of the segments of a shoe organizer to fit more oversized items like construction paper or loose canvases.

 The objective is to increase your craft space while quickly grabbing the supplies you need for a project.

 Transparent Storage Containers

 Clear plastic storage containers are the best way to store small items like rubber bands, paper clips, blending stumps, glitters, paint pens, ink, and other small crafting items.
 Another great idea is to label the craft storage bins so you do not have to open every container to find what you need.
 You can also stack the containers on top of each other to free up some room.

 You do not need to spend money on glass or mason jars to store markers, pastel pencils, colored pencils, pens, and paintbrushes.
 Spaghetti sauce jars and jelly jars work perfectly for storing supplies.

 If you do not have enough space to create your art because of storage bins on the floor, try placing them on shelves.
 Wall mounting shelves are ideal for lightweight items like open containers, mason jars, and paper towel holders and will not take up any floor space.
 Freestanding shelves are better for more substantial things like printing paper, books, magazines, storage containers of acrylic paints, and other miscellaneous items.